iamloganwalsh/RSP/Novice/NoviceDSA/BalancedBST.md

 ## AVL > RB
 - When lookups >> insertions/deletions (read-heavy)
+- AVL more balanced

 ## RB > AVL
 - When insertions/deletion ~= lookups (write-heavy or balanced)
+- AVL more balanced but takes more rotations.